OpenEnergyDashboard/OED/USAGE.md

 ### Installation Steps ###

-Clone this repository into a new directory with `git clone <URL>`.

-Set up Node environment and the database by running `docker-compose run --rm web src/scripts/installOED.sh` in the main directory.
+Set up Node environment and the database by running `src/scripts/installOED.sh` in the main directory.
-Start the app in development mode with ```docker-compose run --rm --service-ports web src/scripts/devstart.sh```.
 Wait for the Webpack build to finish and then access the app at [localhost:3000](http://localhost:3000).

 You can log into the app with email: `test@example.com`, password: `password`.